QEDK/the-road-not-taken/README.md

 So take a step back and immerse yourself in this journey - one we are sure you will enjoy. 🍂

+## 🕹️ Where can I play this?

+Our game is hosted with Netlify, here you go: [trnt.space](https://trnt.space).
+Good luck, traveler! 🎮

 ## 👷 Who are we?

 This game was built by [Ridham Bhat](https://github.com/ridhambhat), [Rachit Gupta](https://github.com/dotrachit), [Sakshi Rambhia](https://github.com/Sakshi16) and [Ankit Maity](https://github.com/QEDK).